 Best Practice: Active Directory Import

-The support for on-prem AD import is better than the support for Azure AD.
-On-prem AD import has more usable data.
+The support for on-premise AD import is better than the support for Azure AD.
+On-premise AD import has more usable data.
 For customers that want to target computers based on OU or Security Groups, this is the best option.
 Our customers can setup an AD foreign system with credentials and import directly using LDAP.

 Cloud